 Safe drinking water.
 Water from wells affected by flooding may not be safe to drink.
 Floodwaters can contaminate wells, so residents should use bottled water until they are able to verify that the water is safe to drink.
 The Missoula City-County Health Department offers bacteriological testing of water samples Monday through Thursday for \$15.
+While the testing method the city-county lab uses can take between 24 to 48 hours to complete, lab staff typically allow 40 hours to test water samples, as samples tested for a shorter time period can yield inaccurate results.
+Residents whose water tests positive for bacteria can expect to receive a call about their results about 48 hours after submitting them.
+(The lab mails results to everyone who submits samples, but only calls those whose results test positive.)
 Residents seeking water testing should call 406-258-4755.

 As floodwaters are potentially contaminated by sewage, bacteria and viruses that can make people sick, residents who have had contact with floodwaters should wash their hands with soap and water, especially before eating or drinking.
 The Health Department also recommends residents ensure their tetanus shots are up to date.
 The department's walk-in clinic offers vaccinations on a sliding fee scale.
 Clinic hours and additional information are available online.